Talk to Her: Plot

 Benigno is obsessed with Alicia Roncero, a beautiful dancer whom he watches practicing in the studio that he can see into from the apartment where he lives with his invalid mother.
 To care for her, he became a nurse and a beautician.
-After his mother dies, he finds the courage to talk to Alicia when she drops her wallet on the street.
-As they walk to her house, she talks about dancing and her enjoyment of silent black and white films.
+After his mother dies, he finds the courage to talk to Alicia.
 When she enters her building, Benigno notices that it is also the office of Dr. Roncero, a psychiatrist.
-As a ruse to gain access to Alicia's apartment, Benigno makes an appointment to see the doctor.
-In response to the doctor's questions, Benigno talks about the years he cared for his mother and says that he is lonely and a virgin.
-Afterward, a shocked Alicia sees him leaving her room, from which he has taken a hair clip.
-That night she is struck by a car and becomes comatose.
-In the hospital, where Benigno is assigned to care for Alicia, he talks to her as if she were awake and brings her dancing and silent film mementos.
+As a ruse to gain access to Alicia's apartment, Benigno makes an appointment to see the doctor, where he talks about the years he cared for his mother and says that he is lonely and a virgin.
+That night, Alicia is struck by a car and becomes comatose.
+In the hospital, where Benigno is assigned to care for her, he talks to her as if she were awake.
 He tells Marco that he should talk to Lydia because, even when in a coma, women understand men's problems.
 In response to Dr. Roncero's questioning, Benigno says that he is gay, presumably so that the doctor will not be suspicious of his intimate care of Alicia.

-"El Niño de Valencia", whom Marco finds in Lydia's room one day, tells Marco that Lydia and he had reconciled, that before the goring incident she intended to tell Marco that.
-He also says that, now that he has recovered from his own injuries, he should be the one attending to Lydia.
-Marco goes into Alicia's room and starts opening his heart to her.
+"El Niño de Valencia", whom Marco finds in Lydia's room one day, tells Marco that he and Lydia had reconciled, which she had planned to tell Marco before the goring incident.
+He also says that he should care for her now.
+Marco goes into Alicia's room and opens his heart to her.
 When Benigno appears, he tells Marco that he always thought Marco and Lydia would separate.
 A nurse expresses concern that Alicia has not had a period in two months and appears bloated.
 In the hospital parking lot, Benigno tells Marco of his desire to marry Alicia.
-Marco is taken aback, pointing out that Alicia cannot express her will in any way.
-Benigno remains unpersuaded.